 Of course, back in the days of OotP we did not yet know about the additional twist to that incident, namely that James was using Severus’s own magic against him, “giving him a dose of his own medicine”, which would have upped the odds of the incident ranking closer to the top of Snape’s little list.
 And I supposed that it was just possible that public humiliation really is the worst thing that Snape could conceive of ever happening to him.
 He is extremely jealous of his dignity, after all.

-— But if that is the case, and that was the worst thing to have ever happened to him, I’d suggest a major scaling-back of one’s general expectations of his actual involvement with the Death Eaters might be in order.
+— But if that’s the case, and that was the worst thing to have ever happened to him, I’d suggest a major scaling-back of one’s general expectations of his actual involvement with the Death Eaters might be in order.
 Maybe he really was just off in a lab somewhere brewing illegal potions.
 But I’d hate to bet the farm on it.

 Furthermore, by the time DHs was pending, I was also wibbling over whether John Granger might be onto something in a theory that he had posted on his blog earlier in the year.